emmad47-1764199/Info-201-Group-Project/ProjectProposal.md

 ### Individual goals/roles:
 **Jocelyn:**
 - **Goals**:
  Gather and analyze data on a topic of which the resulting analytics can benefit society and provide interesting results.
 Also, I’d like to produce the findings on Github in such a way that it may be displayed as a project on my resume or Linkedin profile.

 - **Roles**: data organizer, coder, and designer.

 **Rae**:
 - **Goals**:
 Explore how important the role of sleeping could be for everyone's life and acknowledge myself its importance as I really have trouble dealing with sleeping.
 Manage the skill playing with data, especially data visualization, which is the topic I've been interested for so long.
 I hope our project could be presented beautifully to other people at the very end.

-- **Roles**:
+- **Roles**:  Present the dat a in a meaningful and understandable fashion.

-**Balqisa:** Present the data in a meaningful and understandable fashion.
+**Balqisa**:

 - **Goals**: Produce good quality work and gain relevant data science skills.